wwylele/teakra/src/icu.md

 PL0..PLF: polarity of IRQ signal?
 TP0..TPF: type of IQR signal?
 0: pulse, 1: sticky
 VADDR_H, VADDR_L: address of interrupt handler for vectored interrupt
+VIC: 1 to enable context switch on vectored interrupt

 Some IRQ bits are associated with specific peripherals +-----------#---+---+---+---#---+---+---+---#---+---+---+---#---+---+---+---#